RealDoigt/raywolf/README.md

 4. I was still pretty new to D when I started to work on this project, so it definitely underutilises D's features.
 5. To meet deadlines, the implementation of a lot of things was rushed and need to be rewritten.
 6. My raycasting algorithm is very inefficient.
 It would be very slow on a limited system.
+7. There's an out of bounds error somewhere in the code.